-Astonishingly beautiful with a culture that is compelling, there is no doubt that Vietnam is shaped by its history.
-Ruled by the ancient Chinese for over a millennium, the Chinese influences are apparent – especially in the north.
-So, too, are the vestiges of French colonialism that can be found in the architecture of its cities, such as Ho Chi Minh and Hanoi, as well as the ubiquitous coffee shops and French baguettes.
-Add to this the heritage of the Americans, Indians and indigenous tribes, and you have a country that offers a diverse philosophy that is undeniably captivating.
+Astonishingly beautiful, Vietnam is shaped very much by its history.
+Ruled by the ancient Chinese for more than a millennium, the influences are apparent – especially in the north.
+So, too, are the vestiges of French colonialism found in the architecture of its cities, such as Ho Chi Minh and Hanoi, as well as the ubiquitous coffee shops and French baguettes.

-From the remarkable limestone pillars of Ha Long Bay with its unique eco-system, to the sweeping arc of Nha Trang Beach, and from the forbidden imperial city of Hue to the giddy dynamism of Ho Chi Minh City, Vietnam offers a variety of landscapes to stimulate the senses.
+From the remarkable limestone pillars of Ha Long Bay with its unique ecosystem, to the sweeping arc of Nha Trang Beach; from the forbidden imperial city of Hue to the giddy dynamism of Ho Chi Minh City, Vietnam offers a sufficient variety of landscapes and activities to please any traveler.

-The energy of its people – friendly and inquisitive – and a cuisine that is not only one of the tastiest in the world, but also one of the healthiest, and you have the basis for an incredible holiday and the time-of-your-life.
+The energy of its people – friendly and inquisitive – and a cuisine that is not only one of the tastiest in the world, but also one of the healthiest, and you have the basis for a fulfilling holiday.

-Of course, a trip to Vietnam is not just about sitting back and taking it all in - some activities require a little more effort – and boy are there loads to get your teeth into!
 Trekking and hiking enthusiasts will be spoilt for choice, whether striking out alone or with organized tour companies.
-Mountain-biking, canyoning, rock-climbing, wind surfing, kite surfing and scuba diving are just some of the other high-octane activities on offer, as well as bird-watching and golfing.
+Mountain biking, canyoning, rock-climbing, wind surfing, kite surfing and scuba diving are just some of the other high-octane activities on offer, as well as bird-watching and golfing.

-Devotees of that other 21st century pastime, shopping, will be tempted by the sheer array and quality of goods on offer, notwithstanding the low prices.
-Bartering is part of the fun, especially if you can manage to get up to two-thirds off the original price on bespoke tailoring, textiles, jewelery and local handicrafts.
+Devotees of that other 21st century pastime, shopping, will be tempted by the array and quality of goods on offer, along with low prices.
+Bartering is part of the fun, especially if you can manage to get up to two-thirds off the original price on tailoring, textiles, jewelery and local handicrafts.

 (Image by: Konstantin Krismer)

 Vietnam is one of the fastest growing economies in Asia.
-Tourism – including cross-border dental travel – is on the increase and the Vietnam National Administration of Tourism has made long-term plans to encourage this.
-Where backbackers go, moneyed tourists eventually follow, and where moneyed tourists go so do dental and medical tourists.
-It is a symbiotic relationship - as more money is brought into the economy, then more is ploughed back into amenities to make services even more appealing to future tourists.
+Tourism – including cross-border dental travel – is on the increase, and the Vietnam National Administration of Tourism has made longterm plans to encourage leisure travel.
+Where backbackers go, moneyed tourists eventually follow, along with vertical markets, including medical.

 Professional memberships of recognizable international organizations, while not a pre-requisite, may be a deciding factor for some patients.
-As the world becomes a smaller place so healthcare professionals and institutions are keen to demonstrate they are up-to-date with their knowledge, skills and standards.
-More and more you will find Vietnamese affiliates of, for example, the American Dental Association, the International Congress of Oral Implantologists, the International Standards Organization and, for hospitals, accreditation by the Joint Commission International.
+As the world becomes a smaller place, so healthcare professionals and institutions are keen to demonstrate they are up-to-date with knowledge, skills and standards.
+Increasingly you will find Vietnamese affiliates of, for example, the American Dental Association, the International Congress of Oral Implantologists, the International Standards Organization and, for hospitals, accreditation by the Joint Commission International.

 Reputable dental and medical clinics in Vietnam have modern technology, skilled and highly-trained doctors and dentists (many of whom have been trained internationally in the US, Australia or Japan) and the professionalism that international visitors expect.

-For most Westerners the price of accommodation in Vietnam is cheap – the price of 5* luxury, even in the big cities like Hanoi, is equivalent to or less than some standard hotel accommodation at home – and if you are really on a budget, there are plenty of, clean, basic accommodations for less than a few dollars a night.
+For most Westerners accommodation in Vietnam is cheap – the price of five-star luxury, even in the big cities like Hanoi, is usually lower than standard hotel accommodation at home.
+Budget travelers will enjoy plenty of clean, basic accommodations options starting at a few dollars per night.

 Yes.
 The UK Foreign Office has no warnings about travel to Vietnam, and there is a low threat from terrorism.

-We only list dentists that we would go to ourselves, and it is through a number of processes that we decide whether to promote their services.
-Our background checks include criminal and legal records, dentist qualifications and professional memberships, but they also include site visits and real patient reviews.
-Site visits and testimonials are a really important feature of establishing trustworthiness, and with our high-definition photographs gives you the chance to see and make a decision yourself as to whether a clinic is right for you.
+Yes, provided you select a great provider.
+Through a number of quality and customer service processes we decide whether to promote a clinic's services.
+Our background checks include criminal and legal records, dentist qualifications and professional memberships, along with site visits and real patient reviews, important components of establishing trustworthiness.
+Our high-definition photographs and virtual tours help you reach a decision about the right clinic for you.

 (Image by: Zoe Shuttleworth)

 The best way of mitigating any problems is by choosing a reliable dentist.
-It is an extremely rare occurrence that our patients have suffered any problems with their dental care – and of those that have the issues have been minor.
+Only very rarely do our patients suffer problems or post-treatment complications due to their dental care.

-If you do have any problem with your dental care Dental Departures will work with your dentist on your behalf to see that it is put right.
-All of our dentists have guarantees or warranties on their work, and so any remedial work will be carried out free-of-charge.
+If you do experience a problem with your treatment, Dental Departures will work with your dentist on your behalf to see that it is put right.
+All our dentists warranty their procedures; any remedial work will be carried out free of charge.

-What our dentists' warranties do not cover is additional travel or accommodation expenses you may incur.
-For this reason we would urge you to consider taking out additional medical complications insurance – which for a small additional premium will give you complete peace of mind, knowing your expenses will be covered.
+Because most of our dentists' warranties do not cover additional travel or accommodation expenses you may incur, you may want to consider taking out additional medical complications insurance – which for a small additional premium will give you complete peace of mind, knowing your expenses will be covered.

 Yes – your dentist will speak English.

-The majority of the population speak Vietnamese and French is spoken as a second language by educated people, especially by the older generation.
+The majority of the population speaks Vietnamese, and French is spoken as a second language, especially by the older generation.
 English is now taught in schools and has become more popular as a second language with the younger generation as well.
 All our dentists that cater to an international patient base will be comfortable with English.

-Cash is accepted by all of our dentists and but check out our website for the individual clinic listings on debit/credit cards; personal/traveler checks and bank transfers.
+Cash and credit/debit cares are accepted by all of our dentists; check your desired clinics for specific types of accepted cards, personal/traveler checks or bank transfers.
 Please note that credit card transactions may incur an additional processing fee of 3-4%.

-It is highly unlikely that your dental insurance will be accepted in Vietnam.
-However, it is worth checking your policy to see if it covers for ‘out-of-network’ care, in which case you may be able to claim back your expenses once you are home.
-If in doubt, phone your insurance provider to check.
+While unlikely your dental insurance will cover treatment in Vietnam, you might want to check your policy for coverage of "out-of-network" care, in which case you may be able to claim your expenses once you return home.

 Vietnam is a very safe country for travelers and violent crime is rare.
 As in all foreign lands, particularly the larger cities and tourist attractions, be on the alert for pickpockets and scammers.

-The drinking water is heavily chlorinated but it’s best to stick to bottled water; peel fruit before you eat it and don’t eat raw food, particularly if purchasing from a street vendor.
+Drinking water is heavily chlorinated, so it’s best to stick to bottled water.
+Wash and peel fruit before you eat it and don’t eat raw food, particularly if purchasing from a street vendor.

-Remember to wear a high factor sunscreen – even on cloudy days the sun can and will burn.
+Remember to wear a high factor sunscreen – even on cloudy days the Southeast Asia sun can quickly burn your skin.

 (Image by: Archer10)

-There are two UNESCO Natural World Heritage Sites, many within reasonable traveling distance from the major cities.
-Ha Long Bay, probably the most popular attraction in the country, noted for the thousands of spectacular limestone karsts and isles jutting out of the bay – and Phong Nha-Ke Bang National Park, featuring fascinating caves, grottos and rock formations.
+Vietnam is home to several UNESCO Natural World Heritage Sites, many within reasonable traveling distance from the major cities.
+Ha Long Bay, probably the most popular attraction in the country, is noted for the thousands of spectacular limestone karsts and isles jutting out of the water.
+Phong Nha-Ke Bang National Park features fascinating caves, grottos and rock formations.

 There are also five Cultural World Heritage Sites:

-Notwithstanding the many beautiful beaches around the country, the Saharan-like sand dunes near Mui Ne are a popular attraction, and there are vendors selling food and drinks, as well as an area of pine trees providing welcome shade.
+Notwithstanding the many beautiful beaches around the country, the Saharan-like sand dunes near Mui Ne are also a popular attraction.

 The War Remnants Museum in Ho Chi Minh City is a fascinating, if gruesome, reminder of the brutality of war, with graphic exhibits from the Vietnamese War, including photographs, equipment, the ‘tiger cages’ used to keep prisoners captive and even a French guillotine used to execute prisoners.

-A really small snapshot of Vietnam, you will find many more enthralling places to see, and absorbing pastimes to pursue as you get to know this captivating country.
+You will find many more enthralling places to see and do as you get to know this captivating country.

-Visitors from the US, Canada, UK, Australia and New Zealand must obtain a visa for entry to Vietnam, and have a passport valid for 6 months.
+Visitors from the US, Canada, UK, Australia and New Zealand must obtain a visa for entry to Vietnam, and have a passport valid for six months.

-The two major international airports are at Ho Chi Minh City and Hanoi where frequent flights arrive from across the world.
+Flying in: The two major international airports are at Ho Chi Minh City and Hanoi where frequent flights arrive from around the world.

-There are border crossings shared with Vietnam’s neighbours, Cambodia, China and Laos open to foreigners if you are traveling in from one of these destinations.
+By land: Border crossings are shared with Vietnam’s neighbours, Cambodia, China and Laos open to foreigners if you are traveling in from one of these destinations.

-Cyclo – These bicycle rickshaws are cheap and you can find the drivers hanging out near hotels and markets in the major cities.
-Always agree a fare before getting in, and bargain hard.
+Cyclo: These bicycle rickshaws are cheap and you can find the drivers hanging out near hotels and markets in the major cities.
+Always agree a fare before getting in.

-Xe Om – Motorbike taxi.
-Great if you don’t have any luggage.
-Prices are similar to Cyclos but settle on a fare beforehand.
+Xe Om: Motorbike taxi.
+Great if you don’t have luggage.
+Prices are similar to cyclos but settle on the fare beforehand.

-Taxi – Metered taxis are cheap by international standards.
-They’re plentiful in major cities and the safest way to travel at night.
+Taxi: Metered taxis are cheap by international standards.
+They are plentiful in major cities and the safest way to travel at night.

-Bus – There are buses but the proliferation and inexpensive nature of other modes of transport means that few travelers use them.
+Bus: While buses are plentiful, the affordability of other modes of transport means that few travelers use them.

 Find your dentist on our website and book online, or call our toll-free number and speak with our Customer Care team.